Skip to main content

 What is the CATT?

 The Center for Addictions Triage and Treatment (CATT) is a project to increase addictions treatment capacity in Washington County.
-Upon its completion it will add 86 new treatment beds, a peer drop-in center and many other features.
-Our plan is to create a comprehensive center for treatment that is accessible and responsive to our diverse community.
+When fully operational, it will add 86 new treatment beds, a peer drop-in center and many other features.
+Our plan is to create a comprehensive center for substance use treatment that is accessible and responsive to our community.

-We are proud of the fact that the CATT is being developed by our community, for our community.
-It will provide rapid access to multiple types of substance use treatment, including:
+Throughout the project's development, we've prided ourselves in the fact that the CATT was developed by our community, for our community.
+It provides rapid access to multiple types of substance use treatment, including:

 • Assessment and triage